hazrmard/SatTrack/README.md

 s.show_location()               # Start printing satellite data to console s.visualize()                   # Start a server and visualize satellite on map in browser
 ```
 Check [AMSAT](http://www.amsat.org/amsat/ftp/keps/current/nasa.all) and [CELESTRAK](http://www.celestrak.com/NORAD/elements/) for satellite names.
-The TLE format SatTrack accepts can be seen in `fox1.tle`.
+The TLE format SatTrack accepts can be seen in `AO-85.tle`.
-###Servo Control
+####Servo Control
 This functionality was added to allow antennas to track a satellite's pass using 2 servo motors.
 One servo motor controls azimuth and the other controls altitude.
 Servo control is split into 2 parts: getting coordinates for satellite, and conveying them to servo motors.
 ####Set up
 1. Connect an arduino board via a USB port to the computer.
-You should know the name of the port e.g. `COM3`.
 2. Load the file `ServoCont/multipleSerialServoControl/multipleSerialServoControl.ino` onto the board.
 3. Quit the arduino IDE to free up USB port control.
 For most servo motors, you will not need to make any changes to the `.ino` file.